mab253/cpp_fall25/final.md

 1. First milestone: choose your project (1, 2, or your own idea) and your partner from your lab section **by Dec.
 3rd.** You will need to fill out [this form](https://airtable.com/appNisQAaK2SV4aoi/shry48cqRy1vxxzOo) to share your project choice and your partner by 11:59pm on Dec.
 3rd. **Note:** on 👈 this form, if you would like me to match you with a partner, you can choose this preference.

 2. Final project delivery, including short reflection texts and code, due **Sunday, Dec.
 21st** @ 11:59pm.
-More details on code delivery to come.
+Please [use this form](https://airtable.com/appNisQAaK2SV4aoi/shrcBj9ImBTXJO1oM) to submit your final code and reflection.

 ## important notes